ishswar/katacoda-scenarios/cka-ha-control-planes/intro.md

 1. Add john's certificates to **kubectl**
 1. Create **Role and Role bindings** in cluster so *John* can List,Update and Delete Pods in default namespace
 1. **Test** that everything works as expected

+At he end our setup should look like this :